DrHazemAli/image-studio/docs/README.md

 - **New Users**: Begin with the [Quick Start Guide](../wiki/quick-start-guide.mdx)
 - **Developers**: Start with the [Development Guide](../wiki/development-guide.mdx)

-Made with ❤️ by the Image Studio community.
+Made with ❤️ by the AI Image Studio community.